degencap777/airBnbScraper/README.md

 I used a similar process to get the number of bedrooms and bathrooms, searching for another specific class, though this time using regex to get the right data from a larger string.
 Retrieving a list of amenities from the page was more challenging and required a different approach.
 I created a separate function that converted the page HTML to a string, and used regex to retrieve this data.
 This did not cause performance issues.

-The program requests an URL to the Airbnb listing as user input and displays the retrieved data as a string within the terminal.
+The program requests an URL to the Airbnb listing (live webpage) as user input and displays the retrieved data as a string within the terminal.

 Tested with: